JFMnrke/Chronicle/CAPABILITIES.md

 It does not organize the user's life.
 It organizes only the projects, goals, and commitments that the user explicitly chooses to bring into Chronicle.

+Organize does not allocate time first.
+It helps allocate attention.
+Time becomes meaningful only when attention is intentionally directed.

 Core Question

 What is the smallest version of this action that we could realistically start today?